Criminal Law Procedure

 Crown’s Right to Elect

 The Criminal Code sets out that the vast majority of offences are “hybrid” offences.
 This means that the Crown has the right to choose how it will proceed: either by summary conviction for the less serious cases and by indictment for more serious cases.
-For example, on an assault causing bodily harm charge, the Crown has the option of proceeding by indictment (and seeking a sentence of up to 10 years in jail) or proceeding summarily (and seeking a sentence of up to 18 months in jail).
+For example, on an assault causing bodily harm charge, the Crown has the option of proceeding by indictment (and seeking a sentence of over 12 months up to life in jail) or proceeding summarily (and seeking a sentence of up to 12 months in jail).
 Various factors go into the Crown’s election, including the seriousness of the allegations, any criminal history of the accused, and the need for the court to send a message that will deter others from committing similar acts.
 Generally, the Crown will make its election at the first court appearance after bail is determined.